 Kansas GOP gubernatorial race too close to call as Schuette wins Michigan GOP primary

-Hours after the polls closed in Kansas Tuesday night, the state is still awaiting the results of the GOP primary nomination in the heated race between Kansas Secretary of State Kris Kobach and incumbent Gov. Jeff Colyer.
+Hours after the polls closed in Kansas on Tuesday night, the state was still awaiting the results of the GOP primary nomination in the heated race between Kansas Secretary of State Kris Kobach and incumbent Gov. Jeff Colyer.

 Polls showed Colyer and Kobach were in a neck and neck battle for the nomination, and also showed Colyer lacked name recognition, with 39 perfect of respondents having no opinion of him.